SiShield’s core technology is based on the use of quaternary ammonium silicone (“SiQAC”) compounds as the antimicrobial agents.

 SiShield’s antimicrobial technology & compounds represent a new generation of antimicrobials.
 SiShield technology is based on the use of quaternary ammonium silicone (“SiQAC”) compounds as antimicrobial agents either in solvent or in aqueous and stable solutions.
 By making these compounds water based systems, they become non-flammable and require no solvents for dilution nor any special handling, are uniformly dispersible on almost any surface, and simple and economical to use because of their extended shelf-life (at least a year vs. a week).
 Unlike similar antimicrobial products, these characteristics make these compounds and products ideal for use in a wide range of industrial and institutional, household, OEM, medical, and food applications.

 When the ammonium salts are reacted with certain organosilanes they form an integrated system, and when this system is applied to any surface, it forms an invisible (one molecule deep) and durable (through ion exchange & rapid polymerization) antimicrobial protection.
-These compounds possess powerful antimicrobial properties which make them very effective against Gram positive (+) and Gram negative (-) bacteria and viruses, durable and long lasting for months, and valuable and useful for a variety of surfaces, substrates, instruments and applications.
-SiShield’s antimicrobial technology and products have been employed to protect everyday consumer goods, or to protect almost any surface against microbial contamination.
+These compounds possess powerful antimicrobial properties which make them very effective against Gram positive (+) and Gram negative (-) odor causing bacteria, durable and long lasting for months, and valuable and useful for a variety of surfaces, substrates, instruments and applications.
+SiShield’s antimicrobial technology and products have been employed to protect everyday consumer goods, or to protect almost any surface against odor causing microbial contamination.

-The primary core technology contains no heavy metals, formaldehyde treatment, or phenol groups, and is the only non-toxic antimicrobial.
-Unlike other antimicrobial materials, SiShield’s products have never been shown to allow or cause microbial adaptation, resistance, mutation, diffusion, or migration.
+The primary core technology contains no heavy metals, formaldehyde treatment, or phenol groups.
+Unlike other antimicrobial materials, Extensive studies, performed by many other companies, have shown the above chemistry does not allow or cause microbial adaptation, resistance, mutation, diffusion, or migration.
 It is significantly different from conventional sanitizers, disinfectants, or biocides that are extremely toxic and contaminate the environment with undesirable chemicals.
 Some of the differences are in its chemical nature, effectiveness, durability, and safety.
 This technology has a unique advantage over all previously known methods and applications: the antimicrobial component material is bonded to the cell or surface.
 Microorganisms are then destroyed by simple contact with the surface.
 SiShield antimicrobial products bond to almost any surface, creating unlimited applications for the SiShield’s breakthrough technology.

 Mode of Action & Function